Luis Valente

 Islands are natural laboratories for the study of biodiversity, and understanding how communities assemble on islands is a test-bed for how they accumulate on larger landmasses.

-The importance of islands for biological research is two-fold: they are the setting of nature’s most spectacular adaptive radiations and are at the frontline of today’s biodiversity crisis.
+Island are the setting of nature’s most spectacular adaptive radiations and are at the frontline of today’s biodiversity crisis.
 I develop models that can be applied to phylogenetic data from both extinct and extant species, allowing us to reconstruct and predict the pattern of accumulation of species on islands.

 Fernandina Island Galápagos